 How spiritual care helps

-Grand River Hospital offers a full-service spiritual care program, helping to meet the needs of patients, families, physicians, staff and volunteers.
+Grand River Hospital offers a comprehensive spiritual care program, supporting the needs of patients, families, physicians, staff and volunteers.

 Sometimes called chaplains, spiritual care providers work with all people--those connected with a faith community, those who find themselves without community, and those who find their support outside of a faith group.

-All our staff spiritual care providers are also registered psychotherapists with the College of Registered Psychotherapists of Ontario (CRPO) (opens in a new window.)
+All staff spiritual care providers are educated through the Canadian Association for Spiritual Care (CASC) and are registered psychotherapists with the College of Registered Psychotherapists of Ontario.

 Laura Fietje: helping to provide a wholeness of careDecember 3, 2016

 Laura Fietje knows how important spiritual care can be to others because she’s benefitted from it in her own life when she was presented with a difficult challenge.

 Florence Juma: supporting patients and educating the next generation of spiritual care providersDecember 2, 2016

 Florence Juma knows how religion and spirituality play key roles in the lives of many people.
 So it can become even more important when a crisis lands someone in hospital.

 Thank you to our spiritual care personnel during Spiritual Care and Ethics WeekOctober 17, 2016